11 min read

 Now that we have the code required to deploy an NFT collection, let's move on to creating the code logic to mint NFTs from our collection.

-Mint an NFT under our collection
+Mint an NFT under the Collection

 In this section, we will create the logic for minting an NFT from our collection.
 Minting an NFT to yourself is now as simple as calling the mintToSelf method on the initialized NFT contract.